-- Assessment: Assessing statistics against the Code of Practice for Statistics, and if they comply in full with the Code, designating them as National Statistics, indicating that they meet the highest standards of trustworthiness, quality and value.
+- Assessment: We assess official statistics against the Code of Practice for Statistics.
+If the statistics comply in full with the Code, we designate them as National Statistics.
+This indicates that they meet the highest standards of trustworthiness, quality and value.

-- Compliance Checks: Shorter pieces of work than assessments, providing a high-level review of the extent to which the statistics meet the highest standards of trustworthiness, quality and public value.
+- Compliance checks: Shorter pieces of work than assessments.
+They provide a high-level review of the extent to which the statistics meet the highest standards of trustworthiness, quality and value.